Holland Park School: History

-In September 2021, over 100 alumni published an open letter to its governors, Ofsted, and the government alleging that they experienced a "toxic and abusive" environment while at Holland Park.
+In September 2021, over 100 alumni published an open letter to its governors, Ofsted, and the government, alleging that they experienced a "toxic and abusive" environment while at Holland Park.
 The letter also included a 25-page appendix featuring personal testimonies from former students.
 Some key allegations were "serious failings in pastoral care and safeguarding of pupils, including 'off-rolling' of some students and failure to act appropriately in peer-on-peer sexual assault.".
-Further criticism followed in January 2022 with the decisions of the Royal Borough of Kensington and Chelsea called into question for enabling the allegedly 'toxic culture' engendered by the school's management with payments totaling £95 million having been awarded by the council to the school, which included a £280,000 salary paid to headteacher Colin Hall.
+Further criticism followed in January 2022 with the decisions of the Royal Borough of Kensington and Chelsea called into question for enabling the allegedly "toxic culture" engendered by the school's management, with payments totaling £95 million having been awarded by the council to the school, including a £280,000 salary paid to headteacher Colin Hall.

-In light of the developments in January 2022, Hall announced he would retire at the end of 2021-22 academic year, however on 2 February 2022 a media statement was released by the school to confirm that Hall's tenure was to be ended with immediate effect and he would be replaced by Arwel Jones.
+In light of the developments in January 2022, Hall announced he would retire at the end of 2021-22 academic year.
+However, on 2 February 2022, a media statement was released by the school stating that Hall's tenure was to be ended with immediate effect and he would be replaced by Arwel Jones.

 After receiving a Notice to Improve from the Education and Skills Funding Agency in November 2021, Holland Park's governing body decided that the school should join the United Learning multi-academy trust (MAT).
 The decision to join the academy chain, which is based in Peterborough, triggered reports of disorder together with protests and by students and parents, who threatened to issue governors with a judicial review.
 Kensington and Chelsea Council proposed that the school join a local academy trust with Kensington Aldridge Academy, and Felicity Buchan, the member of Parliament for Kensington, wrote that she has "had very real concerns about the decision-making process surrounding the future of Holland Park School", including "the lack of consultation with parents and local stakeholders" and "the lack of transparency in the process".